 Hiking in Yukon–Charley Rivers National Preserve

 Circle-Fairbanks Historic Trail.
-The Circle-Fairbanks Historic Trail stretches 58 mi from the vicinity of Cleary Summit to Twelve-Mile Summit.
+The trail stretches 58 miles from the vicinity of Cleary Summit to Twelve-Mile Summit.
 This route, which is not for novices, follows the old summer trail used by gold miners; in winter they generally used the frozen Chatanika River to make this journey.
 The trail has been roughly marked and cleared, but there are no facilities and water is often scarce.
 Most of the trail is on state land, but it does cross valid mining claims that must be respected.
 Although you'll find rock cairns and mileposts while hiking, no well-defined tread exists, so it's easy to become disoriented.
 The State Department of Natural Resources strongly recommends that backpackers on this trail equip themselves with the following USGS topographical maps: Livengood (A-1), Circle (A-6), Circle (A-5), and Circle (B-4).
 AK.